1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     5. Then tighten up the tiny grub screws to secure the heatbreak, so that the hotend doesn't turn or wiggle anymore (but don't overtighten the screws though).
 Tighten up the nut of the PTFE tube then.
     6. Mount the whole hotend/cooling element back on the metal plate by using the two bigger hexagon socket screws.
     7. Put the thermistor and the heater cartridge back in place and secure them by *carefully* tighten the tiny hex screw - *don't overtighten them as you could harm the thermistor and the heater cartridge!*
-    8. Reassamble the fan and the plastic cover.
+    8. Reassemble the fan and the plastic cover.

 ---

 ### Neo

 #### Take Off the Plastic Cover
-Whatever you want to do, like if you want to change the hotend, the heater block, the heatbreak, a fan or even want to disassamble the whole feeder system, you have to remove the plastic cover of the printhead first.
+Whatever you want to do, like if you want to change the hotend, the heater block, the heatbreak, a fan or even want to disassemble the whole feeder system, you have to remove the plastic cover of the printhead first.
 It's secured by two hexagon socket screws at the top of the metal back plate and a plastic clip at each side at the lower bottom as you can see at the following picture (well, you don't really see the plastic clip though but you can see the belonging notch of one of them).
 Be gentle and careful to not break one of the clips - the best way to get them out of their fittings is to gently push together the whole plastic cover at the bottom sides.

 ![Backside view of the head with mounted plastic cover](../assets/images/head_neo_complete_backside_marked_web.jpg)